 The North American tour lasted five months.
-Martin was chosen for two missions: first, to tour throughout the Orient under the auspicious of the State Department and eventually under the Defense Department when they decided to take the show to Vietnam, and the second would be to go to London for the West End premier in December of 1965.
+Martin was chosen for two missions: first, to tour throughout the Orient under the auspicious of the State Department and eventually under the Defense Department when they decided to take the show to Vietnam, and the second would be to go to London for the West End premiere in December of 1965.

 We are very fortunate that we have a representation of this company due to the original London cast recording.
 Sadly, Carleton Carpenter is not represented on this recording.
 He had to leave the London company prior to opening due to a broken pelvis which was the result of a misstep off the ramp at the first rehearsal at the Theatre Royal Drury Lane.
 He was then replaced by Garrett Lewis.

 This tour was to originally travel to Russia.
 Carleton Carpenter had told me, “The Russian government was not happy about the United States’ involvement in the Vietnam war.
 The guys were very disappointed that the show would not be going to Russia.”

 Merrick said if they didn’t want this production because of the United States in Vietnam, they would take the show to Vietnam!
 He called President Johnson and essentially said, “You owe us!
 We helped you get elected President!”
 Johnson’s campaign song was “Hello, Lyndon!”.